Ben Purkiss: Oxford United

 He signed for Oxford on a two-year contract on 21 May following their promotion to League Two.
 He made his debut in a 0–0 draw with Wycombe Wanderers as an 11th-minute substitute on 21 August and his first start came in a 1–0 defeat away to West Ham United of the Premier League in the League Cup on 24 August.
-He was made available for loan by Oxford in March 2011, and told he could leave the club permanently in the summer.
-He eventually signed for Conference Premier club Darlington on one-month loan on 5 August, and after making seven appearances the loan was extended for a further two months in September.
+He was made available for loan by Oxford in March 2011 and told he could leave the club permanently in the summer.
+He eventually signed for Conference Premier club Darlington on a one-month loan on 5 August, and after making seven appearances the loan was extended for a further two months in September.
 He returned to Oxford in November following the expiry of his loan at Darlington.

 Hereford United

 Purkiss left Oxford on 24 January 2012 after being released from his contract and subsequently signed for League Two rivals Hereford United.
 He made 15 appearances for the club before leaving Edgar Street in the summer after Hereford were relegated out of the Football League.